Enjoy a trip to John Ruskin’s home in our short film about Brantwood, a paradise of art and nature in the Lake District.

-A stroll from Ambleside up the long drive to Rydal Hall will take you along a sculpture trail through beautiful gardens and woodland.
+Walk in the footsteps of William Wordsworth with a stroll from Ambleside up the long drive to Rydal Hall, through beautiful gardens and woodland over to Grasmere.

 Beatrix Potter is a world-renowned author, synonymous with the Lake District, charming children’s books and of course the iconic Peter Rabbit.
 There is however a great deal more to discover about this talented writer and influential thinker

 Trails of the Unexpected brings the significant collections of Cumbria’s museums and galleries to life by taking visitors out into the epic landscape of the region in the footsteps of writers, artists, empire builders and raiders.